Space-Turtle0/PythonComputer/README.md

 # [New Python Computer]
 - If you're using the new 2019pc.py
 Its straight forward.
 Look for any input variables to change.
-Leave *appchouce* alone.
+Leave *appchoice* alone.
 It controls the apps inside the computer!